phorton1/Arduino-theClock3/docs/coils.md

 The coil should be wound until the wire *just reaches the **notch*** but no further!!
 This should be **about 440 turns**.
-More important than the exact number of turns is that you wind appoximately the **same number of turns on both coils!**.
+More important than the exact number of turns is that you wind approximately the **same number of turns on both coils!**.

 Also, it is important to **get as little epoxy as possible** on the **Left Tool** in the process.